z3r0c10wn/wazuh-documentation/source/deploying-with-kubernetes/kubernetes-conf.rst

 It is useful for stateful applications like databases that save the data to persistent storage.
 The states of each Wazuh manager, as well as Elasticsearch, are desirable to maintain, so we declare them using *StatefulSet* to ensure that they maintain their states in every startup.

-Deployments are intended for stateless use and are quite lightweight and seem to be appropriate for Logstash, Kibana and Nginx, where it is not necessary to maintain the states.
+Deployments are intended for stateless use and are quite lightweight and seem to be appropriate for Logstash, Kibana and NGINX, where it is not necessary to maintain the states.

 Persistent volumes are pieces of storage in the provisioned cluster.
 It is a resource in the cluster just like a node is a cluster resource.
 Persistent volumes are volume plugins like Volumes but have a lifecycle independent of any individual pod that uses the PV.
 This API object captures the details of the implementation of the storage, be that NFS, iSCSI, or a cloud-provider-specific storage system.